VLDB2020/VLDB2020.github.io/research-track.md

 #### 4.2 Vision Papers

 Vision papers outline futuristic information systems and architectures or anticipate new challenges.
 Submissions would describe novel projects that are in an early stage but hold out the strong promise of eventual high impact.
 The focus should be on the key insight behind the project (e.g., a new set of ground rules or a novel technology), as well as explaining how the key insight can be leveraged in building a system.
 The paper must describe what the success criteria are for the vision project.
-The length of a submission within the Vision Papers category is restricted to 6 pages (see submission guidelines for details).
+The length of a submission within the Vision Papers category is 6 to 12 pages excluding references (see submission guidelines for details).

 ### 5. Four Flavors of Regular Research Papers